MathisBullinger/ddbjs/README.md

 | List    | `[]`                   |
 | Map     | `{}`                   |

-You must declare sets in the schema, otherwise when you insert an array it is assumed to be a list.
+If you use sets, you must declare them as such in the schema to be able to insert or update them as a regular array.
+Otherwise, the library will assume that the array you're inserting is a list, or you have to explicitly `cast` it to a set for that operation.

 ### Casting List <-> Set